ddooxhuy09/ddooxhuy09/README.md

 # About Me:

 Hello, I'm Huy and this is my Github.
 I am a programmer, and my preferred language is Python.
 Besides that, I also know how to use C and C++.
-Currently, I am studying Information Technology at the Ho Chi Minh City University of Posts and Telecommunications, and I am also self-studying data.
-My goal is to become a Data Engineer at major corporations such as Viettel, FPT Telecom...
+Currently, I am studying Information Technology at the Ho Chi Minh City University of Posts and Telecommunications.

 ## Tech Stack: